aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **Day 1 Conference**

 I attended several sessions and was quite impressed with the event organizers who provided Korea-English interpreters, making me comfortable and able to participate in any session in the main hall.
-I also met [Seongsoo Cho](https://twitter.com/seongsoo_kr) from Openstack Korea, and was very happy to meet and have a great time with him!
+I also met [Seongsoo Cho](https://twitter.com/seongsoo_kr) from Openstack Korea User Group, and was very happy to meet and have a great time with him!

 After the first day was over, I attended the conference dinner and mingled with speakers and other community folks at a fancy party room in Hongdae!